 I have never known a Britain which has not been part of the EU.
 Born in 1988, I have always enjoyed freedom of movement, access to the single market, the oversight of the European Court of Justice and a sense of brotherhood with the 27 other members of the European Union.
 Last Thursday, the country I knew – the country I have known for my entire life – disappeared.

 When I was four years old, my mum and dad took me and my toddler brother to Mallorca in Spain for a family holiday, along with my godmother and her daughter, who was a mere month younger than me.
-I remember walking through the airport with my jelly sandals and see through backpack, but I do not remember the Spanish officials checking my mother’s passport, which also carried information about my brother and I. When prompted by photos, I remember the waterslide which I begged to ride multiple times a day, but I struggle to remember the events which led to my brother being taken to a Spanish hospital after a head injury.
+I remember walking through the airport with my jelly sandals and see through backpack, but I do not remember the Spanish officials checking my mother’s passport, which also carried information about my brother and I. When prompted by photos, I remember the waterslide which I begged to ride multiple times a day, but I struggle to remember the events which led to my brother being taken to a Spanish hospital after a head injury, my family struggled so much to get a compensation with the Philadelphia PA Personal Injury Trial Attorney for him.
 After dinner, S and I would be encouraged to choose our ice cream flavours and whilst I remember the huge cones which would drip down our tiny hands, I can’t remember counting out the unfamiliar Spanish coins.
 This was the beginning, but for a long time, I took the benefits of the EU for granted.